E-commerce

 Cosmetic actions

-Link metrics to intent and revenue
+Link metrics to intents and revenue

 Ignoring mobile